A correction was made to this review on June 2, 2004.

-Tribeca has a fetish for American movies that billboard their origins, and, in helmer-scripter Jonathan Hawley’s debut outing the lover of the title is pic’s city of origin, Los Angeles.
-Hero meets perfect woman on eve of his departure from West Coast.
-Might attract theatrical auds before pic snuggles comfortably onto cable.
+Tribeca Film Fest has a fetish for American movies that billboard their origins, and, in helmer-scripter Jordan Hawley’s debut outing, “50 Ways to Leave Your Lover,” the lover of the title is pic’s city of origin, Los Angeles.
+Determined to abandon West Coast glitz for East Coast intellectual fulfillment, hero meets the perfect woman on the eve of his departure.
+A cuddlier, more cutesy clone of Woody Allen/Albert Brooks school of anxiety-ridden romantic comedy, “50 Ways” executes its clever premise with journeyman competence instead of true wit.
+Still, fine cast and likable premise might attract theatrical auds before pic snuggles comfortably onto cable.

 Questioning his career and life choices after a small earthquake shakes the house he shares with two friends, Owen (Paul Schneider), a successful writer of trashy pop biographies, decides to sever all ties with L.A.
 Some attachments pose no problem, such as dropping his current literary project — the life of a drunken philandering ex-astronaut (Fred Willard, furnishing yet another magnificently crude if somewhat less oblivious characterization).

 Other connections, however, prove more painful to break.
 Knowing he will sorely miss familiar people and places in the City of Angels, Owen burns his bridges by telling friends uncomfortable truths, successfully alienating almost everyone he knows.